The global spread of the coronavirus: Where is it? - RFI

 - United States -

-The United States has confirmed six cases: two cases in California, two in Illinois, one in Arizona and one in Washington state.
+The United States has confirmed 11 cases: six in California, two in Illinois, one in Arizona, one in Massachusetts and one in Washington state.

 - EUROPE -